manasp21/PsiAnimator-MCP/DEPLOYMENT.md

 ## Smithery Deployment

-This repository is configured for deployment on [Smithery](https://smithery.ai) with all necessary configuration files.
+This repository is configured for deployment on [Smithery](https://smithery.ai) with simplified, reliable configuration.

 ### Quick Deploy